kuchoriyatechsoft/AI-Real-Estate-App-Development-Guide-/README.md

 ## What is an AI Real Estate App?

-An AI real estate app is a digital platform that uses artificial intelligence to help users search, analyze, and invest in properties using real-time data and predictive insights.
+An [AI real estate app development company](https://kuchoriyatechsoft.com/real-estate-solutions) is a digital platform that uses artificial intelligence to help users search, analyze, and invest in properties using real-time data and predictive insights.

 ---